• Skip to primary navigation

 Chard has a wide stem with clustered leaves while kale leaves are curled or crinkled, giving it an almost frilly look.

-The two greens also vary in color, with chard coming in vibrant hues of pink, yellow and green and kale being typically dark green in color.
+The two greens also vary in color, with chard coming in bright hues of pink, yellow and green and kale being typically dark green in color.

 Texture-wise, chard leaves are tender but have a slightly tougher texture than the delicate leaves of kale.